Recently updated on May 6th, 2026 at 02:12 pm

-Create and File for your Elder/Disabled Abuse Restraining Order (EARO) Online
+Create and File Your Elder or Dependent Adult Abuse Restraining Order (EARO) Online

-This is a free website for victims of elder/disabled abuse and their loved ones, to prepare and file for the Elder/Disabled Abuse Restraining Order (EARO).
+This free website helps elders, dependent adults, and their loved ones prepare and file for an Elder or Dependent Adult Abuse Restraining Order (EARO) in California.

 Start Your Paperwork